 Where & How Much Marijuana Can Be Cultivated?

 Local ordinances often dictate where and how much marijuana can be grown.
 For instance, San Francisco allows patients to grow up to 24 plants with up to a 25 square foot canopy and possession is limited to 8 ounces dried cannabis per patient.
 Marijuana dispensaries in San Francisco are limited to 99 plants in 100 square feet.
 In contrast, Sonoma County marijuana ordinances allow up to 30 plants with up to a 100 square feet canopy and up to 3 pounds of dried cannabis.

 Marin County marijuana ordinance remains consistent with state law – 6 mature or 12 immature plants and 8 ounces of dried cannabis.
 In addition, marijuana dispensaries in Marin cannot be within 600 feet of a school.

 Medical marijuana patients and their caregivers may cultivate cannabis plants on private property.
 For renters, landlords have the right to evict tenants for growing marijuana on their premises.

 Can I be Charged with D.U.I using Marijuana?

 In the state of California, anyone driving under the influence of alcohol (BAC of 0.08 or higher) or drugs (including medical marijuana) whose driving is impaired to an appreciable degree can be charged with a DUI.
 For more on this, read What is a Marijuana DUI?

 If you have more questions about the laws surrounding marijuana in general, NORML has a good overview on their website.
-Feel free to contact United Patients Group directly with any further questions or if in need of assistance in locating a local medical marijuana dispensary, doctor and/or lawyer.
+Feel free to Contact United Patients Group directly with any further questions or if in need of assistance in locating a local medical marijuana doctor.

 Another Good Read: